dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

 ========================

-In this section we look at how the compiler handles problems that it comes across in a project’s source code.
-When we rebuilt Reversi in `Rebuilding the application`_, the compiler discovered nine problems in the project’s source code.
+In this section we look at how the compiler handles problems that it comes across in a project's source code.
+When we rebuilt Reversi in `Rebuilding the application`_, the compiler discovered nine problems in the project's source code.
 It reported those problems and divided them into two categories: serious warnings and warnings.